-How Omnicom won Mercedes: ‘Holistic marketing’ and buying two agencies
+How Omnicom won Mercedes: ‘holistic marketing’ and buying two agencies

 Setting up Team X

-The name of the new agency unit, Team X, fits with the strategy of Ola Kallenius, CEO of Daimler since 2019, who sought to push the company to be the No. 1 global luxury car-maker.
+The name of the new agency unit, Team X, fits with the strategy of Ola Kallenius, the chief executive of Daimler since 2019, who sought to push the company to be the number one global luxury car-maker.

 Team X: adding the 'X factor'